Getting started with Browser monitoring

 5. Click Login button: We use Playwright’s getByRole() locator to find the login button and also .click() on it right away.

 6. Wait for the dashboard: The expected behaviour is that the dashboard loads.
 We assess this by checking whether the element with the test ID home-dashboard-table is visible.
 The getByTestId() method is looking for elements where the data-testid attribute matches the provided value.
-Playwright Test will automatically retry the assertion until it succeeds or times out (default timeout is 5s).
-Moreover, when the test has finished, Playwright Test will automatically tear down the page fixture and clean up.
+Playwright will automatically retry the assertion until it succeeds or times out (default timeout is 5s).
+Moreover, when the test has finished, Playwright will automatically tear down the page fixture and clean up.

 2. By writing the Node.js by hand.